Stagecoach X5: Route

 The X5/905 connects Oxford and Cambridge via Bicester, Buckingham, Milton Keynes, Bedford (where through passengers have to change to the 905) and St Neots.
 It provides interchange facilities for national north–south services at Milton Keynes by serving Milton Keynes Coachway and Milton Keynes Central railway station.

 The route is 85 mi long, and largely follows the path of the notional Oxford-Cambridge Arc.
 The eastbound service commences at Oxford's Gloucester Green bus station.
 It then heads for Bicester, stopping near Bicester shopping village and Manorsfield Road in Bicester town centre.
 The route calls at Bicester North railway station (added to the route in 2008), then moves on to the Tesco superstore in Buckingham, followed by the town centre, before heading for Milton Keynes.

 In Milton Keynes, the service stops at the Milton Keynes Central railway station to interchange with rail services on the West Coast Main Line, the X6 to Northampton, and route 99 to Luton Airport; at Milton Keynes Shopping Centre; and at the Milton Keynes Coachway where it interconnects with National Express north-south services.
 The route continues to the Bedford bus station, where drivers change over.
 Thereafter passengers for stops towards Cambridge change on to service 905 which diverts through Eaton Socon where it picks up a number of passengers before its next stop in St Neots and then on towards Cambridge.
-Entering the outskirts of Cambridge, it serves the park and ride site at Madingley Road before reaching its terminus at Cambridge's Parkside on Parker's Piece.
+Entering the outskirts of Cambridge, it serves the West Cambridge campus on Madingley Road before reaching its terminus at the Drummer Street bus station.

 The service is part of Stagecoach's Megabus network.
 It is also marketed as a rail link service, and appears in the National Rail timetable.

 Vehicles

 In 2009, a fleet of 17 Plaxton Panther bodied Volvo B9Rs were introduced onto the service.
 These in turn were replaced on 4 January 2015 by 18 Plaxton Elite bodied Volvo B11Rs painted in a new blue colour scheme, with a sky blue towards the front of the coach and a navy blue containing outlines of Stagecoach's logo in sky blue towards the rear.
-These were replaced by higher capacity double deck buses in 2021 as noted previously.
+These were replaced by higher capacity Alexander Dennis Enviro400 MMC double deck buses in 2021 as noted previously.